uisomo/mcp-server-browserbase/packages/core/README.md

 These flags can be passed directly to the CLI or configured in your MCP configuration file.

 ### NOTE:

-Currently, these flags can only be used with the local server (npx @browserbasehq/mcp).
+Currently, these flags work with both the npx command (@browserbasehq/mcp) and when running the local server directly.

 ____